Tonyfu09/2023-24_OSWE_Note/README.md

 Attack vector
 - XXE vulnerability lead to attack retrieve sensitive file from server
+- XXE vulnerability to call the other vulnerability function

 ## Server Side Request Forgery (SSRF)
 SSRF is the type which the attack forcus the server send the web request the attack wants.
 Different types could refer https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery.